amacfie/jekyll_site/README.md

 [Pages](https://help.github.com/categories/20/articles).
 This template is useful for simple documents: a set of pages and a table of contents.
-When used for a Github project page, the repository is completely forkable, i.e. someone can fork your document and host on their own copy right away without reconfiguring.
+When used for a GitHub project page, the repository is completely forkable, i.e. someone can fork your document and host on their own copy right away without reconfiguring.